BizInk/bizpress-calculators/readme.txt

 - BizPress Calculators

 == Changelog ==

+= 1.2.1 =
+* Bug Fix: Fixing a bug where the caculators wouldn't load if they had a transient stored for their requested item

 = 1.2 =
 * Hot Fix: Bug when fetching a list of all caculators